-1. INTRODUCTION
+INTRODUCTION

-Safeguarding is defined as protecting children from maltreatment, preventing impairment of children's health or development, ensuring that children are growing up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes.
-(Working Together to Safeguard Children, DfE, 2018, pg.6)
+Safeguarding is defined as: protecting children from maltreatment, preventing impairment of children's health or development, ensuring that children are growing up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes.
+(Working Together to Safeguard Children, (DfE, 2018), p6)

-This Child Protection Policy forms part of a suite of documents and policies which relate to the safeguarding responsibilities of the school.
+This Child Protection Policy forms part of a suite of documents and policies which relate to the safeguarding responsibilities of the whole school staff and volunteers.
+All staff should be aware of systems which support safeguarding, and these are explained to them as part of their induction.
+This will include the: